themagicalmammal/howtolinux/README.md

 [Reference to Detailed Guide on Flatpak](https://itsfoss.com/flatpak-guide/)

 ### Browser
 Today Chrome is the most popular browser in the world.
-Also, I have been using Chrome since probably 2012. <br /> <br />
+Also, I have been using Chrome since probably 2012. <br />

 **MENTION OPENSOURCE - Chrome is not an open-source browser, Vivaldi is partly open-source, and also these browsers do not support [VAAPI](https://forum.vivaldi.net/topic/31874/enable-hardware-accelerated-video-vaapi/2) & same goes for Opera as well.** <br />